allegro/bigflow/docs/cli.md

 **Deploy Docker image**

-Upload a Docker image imported from a `.tar` file with default path (default path is: the first file from the `image` dir with a name with pattern `.*-.*\.tar`).
+Upload a Docker image imported from a `.tar` file with the default path (default path is: the first file from the `image` dir with a name with pattern `.*-.*\.tar`).
 Configuration is taken from [`deployment_config.py`](deployment.md#managing-configuration-in-deployment_configpy), [local account](deployment.md#local-account-authentication) authentication: